 To feel motivated, you need to dive beyond the surface.
-Just reading a motivational quote, being encouraged by your friends or even mentor won’t help you build sustainable motivation in the long run.
+Just reading a motivational quote, being encouraged by your friends or mentor, or writing out a short to-do list won’t help you build sustainable motivation in the long run.

-Let me help you understand this motivation flow better, by breaking down the Motivation Engine into 3 parts:
+Let me help you understand this motivation flow better by breaking down the motivation engine into 3 parts:

 - Core – Purpose